mapeditor/tiled-to-godot-export/README.md

 It's better to keep the Tiled files in the same folder as the exported ones since then all the paths will be the same as in your Godot project.

+Tiled and Godot has some differences in the Tileset concept.
+Tiled's Tileset can have only one sprite image (texture) but a Tiled Tilemap can have multiple tilesets.
+Tiled's Tilemap can have multiple layers and each layer can have tiles from different tilesets

+Godot's Tileset on the other hand can have multiple images and textures and multiple tile atlases.
+Godot's Tilemap can have only one tileset.

+So these impose the following limitations when exporting from Tiled.

+Each tileset will be exported as standalone Tileset.
+Each Layer should use only tiles form one tileset.
+Each layer will become a Tilemap in Godot with single Tileset.
+(This is automaticly set based on the first tile detected, so if you use more tha one tileset in a layer only the one holding the first detected tile will be mapped.)

 When you re export a map Godot only needs to reload the scene.
 You can add something like this in your godot script: